100 Sobieskiego Street: History

+Russian control

 In 1974, the Soviet Union and the Polish People's Republic entered into an agreement to grant one another rights to land in Warsaw and Moscow respectively to provide residential accommodation for diplomats.
 Moscow was granted nine sites across Warsaw, including a plot of land at 100 Sobieskiego Street; however, the ownership agreement relating to this plot was reportedly never notarised and so the property formally remained the property of the Polish Treasury.

-Sobieskiego 100 is located on Warsaw's Royal Route, adjacent to Park Sielecki.
+100 Sobieskiego Street is located on Warsaw's Royal Route, adjacent to Park Sielecki.
 It was designed by the Polish architects Janusz Nowak and Piotr Sembrat.
 Construction commenced in 1977 and the complex was completed in 1978.
-It comprises two modernist concrete tower blocks (linked by an aerial bridge) that provided approximately 100 "spacious" apartments along with ancillary uses such as a kindergarten, telephone exchange, barber, sauna, basketball court, and movie theater.
+It comprises two modernist concrete tower blocks (linked by an aerial bridge) that provided approximately 100 "spacious" apartments along with ancillary uses such as a kindergarten, telephone exchange, barber, sauna and a movie theater, later converted into a basketball court.
 The taller block is 11 storeys.
 The complex is surrounded by a steel fence along with a "moat-like" pond to the east.
 It has been described as "a daring example of avant-garde modernism".

-Sobieskiego 100 provided accommodation for employees of the Embassy of Russia in Poland and their families, as well as businesspeople visiting from the Soviet Union.
+100 Sobieskiego Street provided accommodation for employees of the Embassy of Russia in Poland and their families, as well as businesspeople visiting from the Soviet Union.
 The residents of the complex departed in the mid-1990s, although it continued to be fenced and guarded.
-In 1998, the property was briefly leased to the firm "Fart".
-From the mid-2000s until 2017, a nightclub catering to Russian passport holders, "Club 100", operated in the complex.
+In 1998, the property was briefly leased to the firm "Fart" which rented out the flats illegally.
+In 2005, the complex was raided by police to put an end to this and the high rise was finally left abandoned.
+From soon after the 2005 raid until 2017, "Club 100", a nightclub catering to Russian ID holders, operated from one of the outbuildings at the front of the complex.

-Sobieskiego 100 gave rise to various urban legends, including that it "was a spy base and safe house for the KGB, that it was home to a huge radio communication station, that it was occupied by the Russian mafia and even that there were mysterious underground tunnels and its cellars were used as a makeshift prison".
+100 Sobieskiego Street gave rise to various urban legends, including that it "was a spy base and safe house for the KGB, that it was home to a huge radio communication station, that it was occupied by the Russian mafia and even that there were mysterious underground tunnels and its cellars were used as a makeshift prison".
 There were rumours of "secret rooms, safes full of cash and an arsenal of spying equipment".
 After residents left the complex, it became a popular destination for urban explorers.